biocore/deblur/README.md

 Example usage
 =============

 The input to deblur workflow is a directory of fasta files (1 per sample) or a demultiplexed FASTA or FASTQ file.
-The output is a biom table with sequences as the OTU ids (final.biom in the output directory).
+The output are three biom tables (in the output directory) with sequences as the OTU ids:

+- all.biom : contains all deblurred reads.

+- positive-match.biom : contains only deblurred reads matching the positive filtering database (default is only 16S reads)

+- positive-nonmatch.biom : contains only deblurred reads not matching the positive filtering database (default is all non-16S reads)

 The simple use case just specifies the input fasta file (or directory), output directory name and the sequence trim length: